topofocus/orientdb_time_graph/README.md

 ```
+(datum is a method of TG::Day)

 *Prerequisites* :
+* Ruby 2.3 and OrientDB 2.2
-* Install and setup OrientDB
+* Install and setup ruby via RVM (rvm.io) OrientDB
 * Run "Bundle install" and "Bundle update"
 * customize config/connect.yml